THE INTERNATIONALIZATION STRATEGY OF HELLENIC MEDITERRANEAN UNIVERSITY

 It is an open secret that the European programs for Research and Education, and particularly the Erasmus Programme, are the driving force for an ever increasing and more strategic approach of internationalisation in Higher Education Institutions.
 These programs have a great impact on universities, both in the personal improvement of students and staff members, and to boost the employability of their graduates.

-The internationalization policy of the TEI of Crete is based on the following axes:
+The internationalization policy of the Hellenic Mediterranean University is based on the following axes:

 - To import know-how and best practices in research & technology and education from technologically developed countries